- Home

 More than likely, your children will be amazed at the amount of space it takes to grow many crops, how many people are involved in cultivating it, how big and loud equipment like tractors can be, and the impact of the “ugly food” movement.

-Even if you live in an apartment or small house, you can still grow food with growing towers like this.
+Even if you live in an apartment or small house, you can still grow food with growing towers or container gardens.

 Need some more inspiration for a window box or small planter?
-Here is a list of nine vegetables you can grow indoors.
+Consider vegetables like herbs, lettuce, cherry tomatoes, or microgreens that you can grow indoors.
 If you have a backyard or small yard, you have more options for what you can plant in a family garden.
 Community gardens are another great way to get started.

 Find a local farm where you can pick your own food.
-Just Google “pick your own food/fruit” or “UPick” and where you live.
-At the very least you’ll probably find some farms where you can pick your own berries or apples.
+Search online for “pick your own food/fruit” or “UPick” and where you live.
+At the very least you’ll likely find a few places where you can pick your own berries or apples.

 Picking your own food will give your kids a chance to see how the food grows (on a bush or tree, for example) and to learn what to look for to pick the best ones.
 They’ll remember what they learned when they’re picking out the same food at the grocery store later on.
 That makes for great memories and conversation.

-You will not only get some great, fresh food but also be learning about seasonal food that grows in your area, which is our next activity.
+You will not only get some great, fresh food but also be learning about seasonal food that grows in your area.

 If you have a chance to pick your own food, you’ll be learning about some of the foods that grow in your area seasonally.
 If you aren’t able to physically go pick, you can still learn about the foods that grow in your area seasonally.